jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module5/lab1.rst

 Similar to the configuration of HashiCorp Consul at the beginning of the lab, Ansible Tower need to be configured for use.
 Within the Postman collection for the lab is an Ansible Tower folder containing all the pieces needed to make Tower functional.

 ..
-Note:: If you would like to see the state of Tower before sending in the configurtion, log in with the credentials below.
+Note:: If you would like to see the state of Tower before sending in the configuration, log in with the credentials below.

     Using `Chrome` navigate to the `Automation Toolch. . .` bookmark folder and open a tab to Ansible Tower.